Festo App wins at the Give a Breath Challenge

 On July 29th, Festo and the Fraunhofer IPA were honoured for their developed App "Virus Fighters Handbook" at the Award Ceremony of the Give a Breath Challenge in Munich, an ideas competition organised by Munich Re and the Fraunhofer Society to combat the corona crisis.

 In their project, Festo and a team from the Fraunhofer Institute for Manufacturing Engineering and Automation (IPA) joined forces to develop the design of a digital manual based on an existing app in corporation with medical experts from several hospitals.
-Registered users receive information via the app on the use and maintenance of the newly developed equipment, with specific information provided on treating Covid-19 patients.
+Registered users receive information via the app on the use and maintenance of the newly developed respirators, with specific information provided on treating Covid-19 patients.

 With Smartenance, Festo provided an existing and stable platform that only needed minimal reprogramming.
 The Smartenance software is normally used for the maintenance and servicing of machines and systems in industrial production.
 The Fraunhofer team, which specialises in the development of didactic material in the field of medical technology, provided the training content.